Medic who shot 2 was assigned to medical research center

-FREDERICK, Md.
-(AP) — A Navy medic who shot and wounded two U.S. sailors before he was killed by police on a nearby Army base was assigned to a Naval medical research center in Maryland for nearly two years, according to his service record.
+WASHINGTON (AP) — A Navy medic who shot and wounded two U.S. sailors before he was killed by police on a nearby Army base was a laboratory technician assigned to a Naval medical research center on the base, according to his service record and a military official.

-Fantahun Girma Woldesenbet, 38, and the two men he shot were all assigned to Fort Detrick in Frederick, authorities said after Tuesday's shootings.
+Fantahun Girma Woldesenbet, 38, and the two men he shot Tuesday at a government-leased military warehouse were all assigned to Fort Detrick in Frederick, authorities have said.

+Employees at Nicolock Paving Stones, a business located in the same office park as the warehouse, assisted one of the wounded sailors, Navy Hospitalman Casey Nutt, 26, of Germantown, Maryland, after he fled the scene of the initial shooting.
+Nutt was released from a hospital on Tuesday evening, authorities said in a news release.

+Garett Wagner, operations manager at Nicolock Paving Stones, told The Associated Press on Wednesday that Nutt was covered in blood and holding his chest.
+Nutt also said the shooter was following him, recalled Wagner, who said he told the sailor to run to a bathroom and shut the door.”

 Woldesenbet was awarded a Good Conduct Medal, a National Defense Service Medal and a Global War on Terrorism Service Medal, his record shows.
 It lists his rank as Hospital Corpsman 3rd Class.